dcfrancisco/clicksold-wordpress-plugin/readme.txt

 5. Listing details display

 == Changelog ==

+= 1.62 =
+* Featured Listings widget updates.
+* Upstream - Reorganize Community data for ACTRIS(Austin) region.
+* Upstream - Mitigate compatability issues between CS and other plugins that use the Google Maps api.
+* Upstream - Listing view statistics are now global as opposed to per account.
+* Upstream - MLS Search Engine - polygon searching is now more efficient.

 = 1.61 =
 * Added header quick search widget.
 Ideal use would be in the header or page title sections.